Introduction

 -

-Anti-aging effects: By promoting collagen production, vitamin C helps make skin look firmer and more youthful.
+Anti-aging effects: By promoting collagen production, Vitamin C helps the skin look firmer and more youthful.

 -

-Protection against UV damage: Vitamin C strengthens your skin's natural barrier and protects it from damage caused by UV radiation.
+Protection from UV damage: Vitamin C strengthens your skin's natural barrier and protects it from damage caused by UV radiation.

 Natural sources and application

 Vitamin C is found in many foods, including citrus fruits, berries, peppers, and broccoli.
-It's commonly used in skincare products like serums, creams, and masks.
-For optimal results, vitamin C should be applied daily, ideally in combination with sunscreen.
+In skincare, it is often used in serums, creams, and masks.
+For optimal results, Vitamin C should be applied daily, ideally in combination with a sunscreen.

-Vitamin E is a fat-soluble antioxidant that protects your skin from damage caused by UV radiation and environmental pollution.
-It supports skin regeneration and helps retain moisture, resulting in smoother and more hydrated skin.
+Vitamin E is a fat-soluble antioxidant that protects your skin from damage caused by UV radiation and pollution.
+It supports skin regeneration and helps retain moisture, leading to smoother and more hydrated skin.

 Benefits of Vitamin E